 How about the people you see every day?

-Working hard, day after day, all year around, your employees deserve more than a pat on the back and a Christmas bonus.
+Working hard, day after day, all year round, your employees deserve more than a pat on the back and a Christmas bonus.
 They want to let their hair down.
 It might be their only chance to get merry with their colleagues.
 Who knows?
 Maybe with a relaxed atmosphere and a few drinks colleagues could become friends, improving morale in the office.

 Don’t forget to check out Mark Hogan’s 10 rules for the office Christmas party: